 The Vanquis Classic is a Visa card that may work well for you even if you have no credit history, poor credit history or are unemployed.
-To get the most out of the Vanquis card, use it to demonstrate good account management by paying on time each month and staying within your credit limit.
+As a credit-builder card, it can be used for improving your credit rating by giving you the chance to demonstrate good account management.
+How do you do this?
+By paying on time each month and staying within your credit limit.
 By doing so, your credit history should improve over time.

-Applying is pretty quick and easy; you apply via mobile, tablet or PC.
+Applying for the Vanquis Classic Visa is pretty quick and easy—you apply via mobile, tablet or PC.
 Potential applicants can use Vanquis's eligibility check to see their likelihood of being accepted before submitting an application.
 This feature is particularly useful for those worried about their credit rating, avoiding an unnecessary hard credit check and a rejected application which could make it even harder to get credit in the future.
 Depending on your application details, Vanquis may be able to give you a decision within 60 seconds.

 Vanquis Classic Benefits & Features

 |Vanquis Classic Credit Card Features|

 |Credit Limit Increases||You may be eligible for credit limit increases every fifth month up to £4,000 subject to good account management (e.g., staying within your credit limit and making your minimum payment on time)|

 |Cash Withdrawal Fee||3% or £3, whichever is greater|

 Vanquis Interest Rate (APR): The stated Vanquis Classic purchase APR is 39.9%.
 At least 51% of applicants will receive this rate or better.
 The other 49% of applicants may receive a higher interest rate, anywhere from 39.9% up to 69.9%.
 Cash rates are typically higher, starting at 49.9% variable APR and going up to 69.9%.